 - I know nothing about cloud or tech.

 Don’t even understand what the cloud is?
 Everyone has to start somewhere, and ACG has you covered with your first steps into the world of tech.
 Wrap your head around the basics and concepts of cloud and GCP with courses like Introduction to Cloud Computing and Google Cloud Concepts.
-These courses are short enough to watch over a lunch break (and they’re totally free).
+These courses are short enough to watch over a lunch break (and they’re totally free cloud training).
 From there, you should be ready to dig into the Cloud Digital Leader and then the GCP Associate Cloud Engineer course.

 - I’m just breaking in.